 Many swear by listening to music whilst in the gym to help them achieve this.
 But does music actually help or hinder performance?

-Music: The Benefits
+Music and sport: The Benefits

 Research has shown that listening to music whilst exercising can reduce your rate of perceived effort by 12% and improve your endurance by 15%.